A loop for things you can’t measure

 The signal is the harder half

-The deeper problem is the one that makes experience different from code.
-Say the agent proposes a good change and it ships.
-How does the loop know it worked?
-A code loop reruns the test.
-An experience loop has nothing to rerun.
-There is no assertion for better.
+Suppose the agent proposes a change and we ship it.
+How does the loop know whether it worked?
+A coding loop reruns the test.
+An experience loop has no equivalent assertion for “better.”

 Closing it with softer signals